 What You Will Do:

-Develop and implement a transportation and parking strategy.
+Develop and implement a transportation and parking strategy for Berkeley Lab.

-Research and develop innovative alternative transportation and commute programs; research other TPDM programs to identify potential new initiatives, including a vehicle access fee program.
+Research and develop innovative alternative transportation and commute programs; research other transportation demand management programs to identify potential new initiatives.

-Create and execute an internal marketing plan for Berkeley Lab's alternative transportation programs.
+Create and execute an internal communications plan for the Lab's alternative transportation programs.

 Develop metrics to track progress and usage of alternative transportation.